 What can I do to get ready for my placement search?

 There is a limited window of time for your placement search and there are a number of things you can do to prepare for the time when you can start looking:

 - Get your CV ready.
 Find out more about CVs.

 - Update your Linkedin profile and create a Handshake profile.
 Find out more about CVs.

-- Identify the best job-sites to use for placements in the sectors that interest you by reading “Where should I look for placements?” above.
+- Identify the best job-sites to use for placements in the sectors that interest you by reading “Ways to find a placement” above.

 - Practise taking online/Psychometric tests using our practice tests.